 - Gather all the ingredients.

-- Cut celery into 2” (5 cm) pieces and smash them with the flat side of the knife.
+- Cut 1 rib celery into 2-inch (5-cm) pieces.
+Then, smash them with the flat side of the knife.

-- Smash the garlic with the flat side of the knife and discard the peel.
+- Smash 2 cloves garlic with the flat side of the knife and discard the peel.

-- In a Dutch oven (or a large pot), heat olive oil on medium-high heat.
-Season the chicken with salt and pepper.
+- In a Dutch oven or a large pot, heat 1 Tbsp extra virgin olive oil on medium-high heat.
+Season 1 lb chicken wings (flats/drumettes) with ¼ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

 - Sear the chicken wings until golden brown.